hoytlui/DataScienceCaseStudies/cosine_similarity/README.md

 # Objective
-- Apply cosine similarity to compare text values and measure how the tested documents are similar to each other.
+- Apply cosine similarity to compare text values and measure how the tested documents are similar to each other